Katelyn Dotson and Kayla Jackson educate school children about bald eagles

 Jenna Penland with Jupiter, the Barn Owl

 Carly Hamilton and Desi at the SandHill Crane Festival

 Ashley and George the Turkey Vulture provide virtual education through distance learning on Zoom

 “In the end, we conserve only what we love.
 We will love only what we understand.
 We will understand only what we are taught.”

 Those words are as appropriate today as they were when Baba Dioum first spoke them in 1968 at the International Union for the Conservation of Nature and Natural Resources.

-We are proud to present our live video HD cams on several Bald Eagle nests, where adults and children can watch eagle families go about their daily activities while caring for their young.
-An online Chat is featured, whereby those watching the eagles can ask questions or share observations with others.
-This Chat is monitored by Moderators and Cam Operators—individuals immersed in eagle knowledge, who welcome and help inform those who visit.
+We are proud to present our live HD cams on several bald eagle nests, where our viewers can see the lives of these magnificent creatures unfold from the comfort of their classrooms, computer rooms – or even their mobile devices.
+Our cams feature an online chat, whereby those watching the eagles can ask questions or share observations with others.
+This chat is monitored by moderators and cam operators—individuals immersed in eagle knowledge, who welcome and help inform those who visit.
 Our moderators also encourage teachers to set up a scheduled viewing time just for their class, so the students can ask all the questions they want in a friendly, welcoming environment.

 Our resident raptor ambassadors provide additional educational outreach through their social media presence, and these charismatic raptors are the most well-known (and well-loved) birds of prey around.
 Challenger, now retired from his famous stadium flights, continues to educate in more personalized, intimate programming.
 George the turkey vulture, Poe the raven, Petunia the peregrine falcon, and Bash the black vulture delight through their Instagram presence, offering behind-the-scenes glimpses into their day to day lives.